WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

 Location
 ~~~~~~~~~
 It is recommened to run Heritrix 3 as close to it's corresponding H3 Harvest
-Agent as possible, i.e. the same server or container.
+Agent as possible, i.e. the same server.
+Running Heritrix 3 and the H3 Harvest
-Running Heritrix 3 and the h3-harvest-agent on seperate servers has not been tested
+Agent on separate servers has not been tested.
-and not recommended with this version of WCT.

 Memory
 ~~~~~~~~~